Delay-Doppler Channel Estimation using Arbitrarily Modulated Data Transmissions: Introduction

 Our scheme generalizes prior work~\cite{Mattu2025_diffdet} where, building upon concepts proposed in~\cite{Tarokh1998_diffdet1}, a similar approach was proposed specifically for the Zak-OTFS (Zak transform-based orthogonal time frequency space) modulation.
-In this paper, we show that the proposed data-based DD channel estimation approach is valid \emph{for any modulation scheme}, including OFDM (orthogonal frequency division multiplexing)~\cite{Ebert1971_ofdm,Bingham1990_ofdm}, AFDM (affine frequency division multiplexing)~\cite{Bemani2023_afdm,Cho2025_dftpfdma,Zhao2016_ocdm,Hanzo2025_afdm_gen}, OTSM (orthogonal time sequency division multiplexing)~\cite{Viterbo2021_otsm,Hanzo2024_otsm_amp}, and Zak-OTFS~\cite{bitspaper1,bitspaper2,otfs_book}, provided the data symbols are drawn from a unit energy, zero-mean constellation, e.g., $M$-PSK (phase-shift keying)\footnote{PSK is also shown optimal for OFDM data-based ranging in~\cite{Liu2024_isac_data_shaping,Liu2025_isac_data_acf,Liu2025_isac_data_survey}.}.
+In this paper, we show that the proposed data-based DD channel estimation approach is valid \emph{for any modulation scheme}, including OFDM (orthogonal frequency division multiplexing)~\cite{Ebert1971_ofdm,Bingham1990_ofdm}, AFDM (affine frequency division multiplexing)~\cite{Bemani2023_afdm,Cho2025_dftpfdma,Zhao2016_ocdm,Hanzo2025_afdm_gen}, OTSM (orthogonal time sequency division multiplexing)~\cite{Viterbo2021_otsm,Hanzo2024_otsm_amp}, and Zak-OTFS~\cite{bitspaper1,bitspaper2,otfs_book}, provided the data symbol constellation is zero-mean and has unit average energy, e.g., $M$-PSK (phase-shift keying)\footnote{PSK is also shown optimal for OFDM data-based ranging in~\cite{Liu2025_isac_data_acf,Liu2025_isac_data_survey}.}, normalized symmetric $M$-QAM (quadrature amplitude modulation), etc.

-Numerical simulations with a $3$GPP-compliant Vehicular-A channel model demonstrate $\sim 1.8 \times$ improvement in spectral efficiency using the proposed data-based approach over pilot-based approaches across various modulation schemes.
+Numerical simulations with a $3$GPP-compliant Vehicular-A channel model demonstrate $\sim 1.8 \times$ improvement in uncoded spectral efficiency using the proposed data-based approach over pilot-based approaches with various modulation schemes.

 \textit{Notation:} $x$ denotes a complex scalar, $\mathbf{x}$ denotes a vector with $n$th entry $\mathbf{x}[n]$, and $\mathbf{X}$ denotes a matrix with $(n,m)$th entry $\mathbf{X}[n,m]$. $(\cdot)^{\ast}$ denotes complex conjugate, $(\cdot)^{\top}$ denotes transpose, $(\cdot)^{\mathsf{H}}$ denotes complex conjugate transpose. $\mathbb{Z}$ denotes the set of integers, $\mathbb{Z}_{N}$ the set of integers modulo $N$, and $(\cdot)_{{}_{N}}$ denotes the value modulo $N$. $\lfloor \cdot \rfloor$ and $\lceil \cdot \rceil$ denote the floor and ceiling functions. $a \odot b$ and $(a,b)$ respectively denote the bitwise dot product and greatest common divisor of two integers $a,b$. $\delta(\cdot)$ denotes the delta function, $\delta[\cdot]$ denotes the Kronecker delta function, $\mathds{1}{\{\cdot\}}$ denotes the indicator function, $\mathbf{I}_{N}$ denotes the $N \times N$ identity matrix, and $\mathbf{e}_{n}$ is the standard basis vector with value $1$ at location $n$ and zero elsewhere.